Lindsaybgood/surfs_up/README.md

 ## Summary of Findings
 I would summize that even though temperatures recorded in December seem to vary more than those of June, December would still provide appropriate weather conditions for both surfing and demand in ice cream.
 The average temperatures in June and December only differ by 4 degrees, and looking at the December histogram, I feel more confident in this decision--December's median temperature, with the highest frequency recorded across a span of years, is about 72 degrees, at least double the frequency of the next highest recorded temperatures, 75 and 67 respectively.
 It would be ill advised to not open the surf and ice cream shop based on at first clance temperature minimums.

-Before making a final deicision though, I would recommend further analysis on:
+Before making a final deicision, I would recommend further analysis on:

 1. The summary statistics of temperatures recorded by station for each month.
 This can help determine geopgraphically where in Oahu to build the prospective shop.
 By comparing the variances in temperatures and the frequencies recorded, we can narrow in on an optimal location.